 Undergraduate program highlights include:

-- Music education faculty with specialties in all areas of music education (choral, general, instrumental) who provide personalized attention to students and support teacher preparation
+- Full time faculty with specialties in all areas of music education (choral, general, instrumental) who provide personalized attention to students and support teacher preparation

 - An emphasis on experiential learning that is based on current research and best practices